This is some actually honest travel advice about what it is really like to stay at the Kakslauttanen Glass Igloo Hotel and Arctic Resort.

 Prior to Arrival

 Going in with the knowledge that our experience might have a few snags, I had mixed expectations for our experience.
-I certainly expected the experience to be expensive (honestly, everything in Lapland is), but I was incredibly excited for the cabin itself and the natural surroundings.
+I certainly expected the experience to be expensive (honestly, everything in Lapland is), but I was incredibly excited for the cabin itself and the natural surroundings we would be experiencing.

 Arrival at Kakslauttanen

-The only airport in this part of Lapland is Italo airport, about a 2 hour flight from Helsinki.
-We rented a car at the tiny 6 gate airport, and drove ourselves 45 minutes south to Kakslauttanen.
+The only airport in Lapland is Italo airport, a 2 hour flight from Helsinki, which Finn Air offers daily service to.
+We rented a car at the tiny airport, and drove ourselves 45 minutes south to Kakslauttanen.
 We pulled off the main highway when our Google Map instructed us to, and proceeded to drive about 2 km straight into the woods with no signs to guide our way.

 Positive Parts of the Experience